cheeseburger9309/Pack-Ur-Bags-AI/README.md

 ## Contributing

-Pack Ur Bags is an open-source project, and we welcome contributions from the community.
+Pack Ur Bags AI is an open-source project, and we welcome contributions from the community.
 To contribute, please fork the project, make your changes, and submit a pull request.